Joseph Campbell Mapped the One Chapter Every Founder Is Trying to Skip

 Where the treasure actually is

-The treasure — the thing the hero set out to find — was never at the end of the path the hero thought he was on.
+The treasure, the thing the hero set out to find, was never at the end of the path the hero thought he was on.
 It was in the abyss.
 In the belly of the whale.
 Hidden in the exact place the hero had the most resistance to entering.

 It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure. — Joseph Campbell

-That line has survived decades of repetition and most people read it as comfort.
-Read it as a map.
 Where you stumble.
 Not where things are going well.
-Not where your systems are optimized.
+Not where your systems are clean and your strategy is confident.
 The stumbling.
 The specific place you keep avoiding, the question you keep finding tactics to not sit with, the chapter you have been sprinting to get through as fast as possible.

 That is not a problem to solve.
 That is the location of what you actually came here to find.